4 Resources MBA Students Can Use to Enhance Their Graduate School Experience

 3. Networking Events

 Every business owner or leader needs their respective Rolodex of names.
 Perhaps a more modern alternative is a vast number of connections on Linkedin; either way, the point is anybody with business ambitions needs to have a network of professionals, colleagues, mentors and mere acquaintances they met at a trade show or conference.
 A graduate MBA program is a great place to start building out your network, but it’s up to you to fill it out.
 That means attending local networking events sponsored by business councils, or even those put on by your school, like MBA jobs fairs.

 There is a thriving business media community in America teeming with sources for you to devour and use to enrich your graduate school experience.
 These include traditional resources like newspapers, as well as 21st-century media such as podcasts.
 Regarding the former, publishers like The Wall Street Journal and Business Insider aren’t just useful for breaking news, but also insights from business experts.
 If reading the broadsheet doesn’t fit your likely on-the-go lifestyle, then try podcasts, which can be just as insightful and helpful.

 There are many more resources you can leverage in your MBA studies than listed here, and talking with your program director can turn you in the right direction.
-If interested in more information about earning a Master of Business Administration, contact Elmhurst College today to learn about our robust program and dedicated MBA resources.
+If interested in more information about earning a Master of Business Administration, contact Elmhurst University today to learn about our robust program and dedicated MBA resources.

 Interested in Getting Started?